 Yes.
 Under Law No. 4, temporary and fixed-term employees are not subject to the Unjust Dismissal Act.
-See question 11.

 In addition, there are various laws that provide for different entitlements for part-time and full-time employees.
-For example, Law No. 4's amendments to the Breastfeeding Statute provide that if an employee works part-time (ie, less than seven and a half hours a day) and the workday exceeds four hours, the employee is to be provided with a lactation break of 30 minutes for each period of four consecutive hours of work.
+For example, Law No. 4's amendments to the Breastfeeding Statute provide that if an employee works part-time (ie, less than seven-and-a-half hours a day) and the workday exceeds four hours, the employee is to be provided with a lactation break of 30 minutes for each period of four consecutive hours of work.